 Both islands appeal to most people.
 In my opinion, Naxos is more authentic and has better beaches, whereas Paros is more developed and has more choices for nightlife.

 Hi!
 I’m Vanessa from Athens and I love island hopping around the Cyclades in Greece.
 I hope this article has helped you with all the details you need to plan your trip.
+For even more information, check out my guide about how to plan your Greek island hopping trip on your own.
 If you have any questions, just leave a comment below.
 Also, follow my FB page and FB group for more info about Greece.